Conifold transitions via affine geometry and mirror symmetry: Good relations

-Again, $\tilde S$ and $\tilde S^*$ can be perturbed so that, away from $j(\partial S)$, they coincide with the lifts $\tilde S_0$ and $\tilde S_0^*$ constructed from a fixed section.
-Moreover, one can assume that up to local isotopy, near a positive vertex, $j(S)$ is like in the above example.
+Again, $\tilde S$ and $\tilde S^*$ can be perturbed so that, away from a neighborhood of $\partial S$, they coincide with $\tilde S_0$ and $\tilde S_0^*$ constructed from a fixed section (see Lemmas \ref{collar_pert1} and \ref{lift_edge}).
+Moreover the specific definitions of $S$ are not restrictive, since one can assume that up to local isotopy, near a positive vertex, $S$ is as given.